jloffler/tribute-page-fcc/README.md

  - Scroll bars and full width/height... so annoying.
    - Position: fixed and absolute seem to deal with vertical scroll bars differently than relative
+ - Inline elements, such as images, have space below (that is not padding or margin) for text descenders (lower case "g" goes below other letters).

 ## Goals
  - Use semantic and accesible HTML